 Building on the fundamentals that are covered in the online primer, the classroom trainings are meant to provide more advanced skills and, where warranted, hands-on practical experience.
 A minimum of thirty-two courses will be developed over the term of the program, with approximately four new courses offered every quarter.
-Each course will be delivered three times in different locations throughout SoCalGas service territory to make them more convenient for raters to attend without excessive travel.
-A set of six courses (three per calendar year) will be selected in consultation with the SoCalGas for delivery nine times.
+Each course will be delivered an average of three times in different locations throughout SoCalGas service territory and surrounding areas to make them more convenient for raters to attend without excessive travel.
 Courses will be one-day or half-day duration, as needed to cover the material.
 Where appropriate, portions of instruction will be held in the field so that real world issues can be demonstrated.
-Also, using video archives, the field will be brought into the classroom to show details that are otherwise difficult to describe.
+Also, using video media, the field will be brought into the classroom to show details that are otherwise difficult to describe.